Drone29/cpp-argparser/readme.md

 * `bool`, `int`, `float`, `double`, `unsigned int`, ... (arithmetic types)
 * `char*`, `const char*`, `std::string` (string types)

-Otherwise, a `parsing function` should be provided with `setCallable` method
+Otherwise, a `parsing function` should be provided with `callable` method

 **NOTE:** `nargs` does not add multiple parameters to an argument, it still counts as 1 parameter